philipp-schuetz/birthday-calendar/README.md

 # birtday calendar

-## how it works
+## what it does and how it works

 - displays information about a person whose birthday is today, on a browser page
 - the elements used for the page generation are defined in templates.py
 - the browser page is generated at launch of main.py and on a new day
-- the browser page refreshes at 00:05 every day
+- the browser page is refreshes every minute
-- setup.py puts this program into windows autostart

 ## input data